 Nevertheless, at long last, their years of hard work were rewarded.
 Thanks to Houkou, the effectiveness of the medicine had been established.
 The disease also did not attack the limbs of the beech when a blue orchid was grafted onto the tree itself.

 A seed couldn’t be inserted into the bark just anywhere.
 Aside from the knot where a limb had broken off, or the crotch where a limb joined the trunk, where moss and mold had gathered and decayed and turned to soil, the seedling would not send down roots.
-And if the seedling did send down roots and then the “soil” washed away before the roots could burrow beneath the bark, it would wither as well.
+And when the seedling did send down roots, if the “soil” washed away before the roots could burrow beneath the bark, it would wither as well.

 They couldn’t wait for the plants to proliferate on their own.
 Beeches in the northern quarter of Kei Province were falling over at an alarming rate, disappearing from before their eyes.

 That first summer, as they puzzled over how best to cultivate the orchid, welcome news came their way.